Skip to Content

 Feeding Schedule and Water Requirements

-How often should you feed your corn snake?
-It depends on its age: juveniles eat twice weekly, adults every 7–14 days.
+A corn snake’s feeding schedule depends on its age: juveniles eat snake food twice weekly, while adults eat prey items every 7–14 days.

 Signs of Good Health and Hydration